 It’s time for brands to break the barrier between the physical and digital, as well as to combine both, to provide Gen Z customers a complete “phygital” experience.

-With popular e-commerce companies like AllBirds, Casper, and Everlane opening up bricks-and-mortar stores and traditional retailers like H&M and Sephora investing more and more in their digital footprint, there’s no denying that “phygital” retail is trending.
+With popular e-commerce companies like AllBirds, Casper, and Everlane opening up brick-and-mortar stores and traditional retailers like H&M and Sephora investing more and more in their digital footprint, there’s no denying that “phygital” retail is trending.
 And for good reason — a recent report by Accenture found that 60 percent of Gen Z shoppers prefer purchasing in physical stores, rising to 77 percent in the U.S. And the UNiDAYS X Ad Age study we found that nearly two-thirds of Gen Z consumers use their smartphones for browsing, with 59 percent using mobile for price comparisons, and 58 percent look up product reviews on their screens.
 Yet another reminder that brands can’t afford to ignore the digital or the physical when appealing to Gen Z.

-Nike has been doing a rockstar job of getting phygital with last month’s launch of Nike by Melrose, a new store concept that’s inspired by and built as a hub for its local NikePlus members, and which was created in support of the brand’s efforts to unite digital and physical shopping experiences for customers.
+Nike has been doing a rockstar job of getting phygital with the launch of Nike by Melrose, a new store concept that’s inspired by and built as a hub for its local NikePlus members, and which was created in support of the brand’s efforts to unite digital and physical shopping experiences for customers.
 The concept store uses Nike’s New Nike App at Retail service, allowing NikePlus Members to reserve product to in-store Digital Lockers, scan product barcodes to learn more about products (i.e. item availability, available colorways) as well as access new features in their Nike App homepage.

 Among other features, NikePlus members can even return or exchange goods curbside and shoppers with the app can view products that are in stock and reserve them.
 And for those shoppers who don’t need to try products on, Nike by Melrose also offers curbside pickup and drop off.
 Talk about a service for Gen Z: Our recent study in partnership with Ad Age entitled Gen Z: Decoding the Digital Generation, found that more than half use their phones to check retail item availability, and 64 percent use them to look for store locations.